-To facilitate re-use or sale, the releasing department should specify on the PRF the condition of the piece of equipment – whether it is operational or not operational.
+To facilitate re-use or sale, the Responsible Department should specify on the PRF the condition of the piece of equipment – whether it is operational or not operational.
 A department may not transfer Property for re-use without involving the PMO.

 The Responsible Department must remove the contents of all furniture being released to GUS or to another department.
-Keys should be sent to the PMO for any office desk or cabinet having a lock.
+Keys should be sent with the furniture to the PMO for any office desk or cabinet having a lock.